flattiverse/connector-csharp/PROTOCOL.md

 There are more flags a unit can have like `masking` (in the C# connector the property `IsMasking`) or `solid` (in the C# connector the property `IsSolid`).
 Those flags are entirely calculated from the status of the unit itself.
 For instance a sun is always `masking` meaning you can't scan "through" a suns core.

 * Names (`name`) must match the criteria for proper names.
 However, the server can create dynamic names which include forbidden characters like a `#` (hashtag).
 * The `team` property specifies the team this unit belongs to.
 It is possible to have no team assigned to a unit.
-In that case `team` can be `null` or oyu just don't send the `team` property at all.
+In that case `team` can be `null` or you just don't send the `team` property at all.
 * The `position` is mandatory.
 There can't be an unit without position.
 A position is always a `vector`.
 * The `radius` is mandatory and must be given for every unit specified via the map editor API.
 * The `gravity` property can be omitted by sending null or leaving out the property at all.
-* The `orbiting` array can also be omitted by sending null or leaving out the property at all.
+* The `orbiting` array can also be omitted if oyu don't want to have a `steady` unit.
+All sub values are mandatory:
 * * `distance` specifies the distance from the current position the orbiting operation will move the unit.
 * * `angle` specifies the start-angle of the orbiting calculations.
 * * `interval` specifies how many ticks it takes for one unit to move around it's orbitee position.